ultimike/ddevdrupalgitpod/README.md

 This library adds the required files to a DDEV-Local configured Drupal 9 site so that the site can be used with Gitpod.io.

+This work is 100% based on the amazing work that Ofer Shaal did in figuring out how to get a DDEV-Local powered site working on gitpod.io.
+See [https://github.com/shaal/ddev-gitpod](https://github.com/shaal/ddev-gitpod).

 ## Instructions for use

-1. Start with a Drupal 9 site (based on the drupal/recommended-project Composer template) with a DDEV-Local configuration file, committed to a GitHub.com repository.
+1. Start with a Drupal 9 site (based on the drupal/recommended-project Composer template) with a DDEV-Local configuration file (.ddev/config.yaml), committed to a GitHub.com repository.
 2. Add the following to the Drupal site's composer.json file "repositories" section (once this library is published on https://packagist.org, this step will no longer be necessary):

 ```